Hosting by TheForce.net

 File->Load deck... - loads a deck into your hand

 File->Load game... - loads a saved game.
-For two-player games, your opponent must enter the correct password for the load to succeed.
+For two-player games, your

 File->Quit - exits Holotable